Disclaimer: I do not own BattleTech.

 The pilot who had been running the last of the aerospace fighters in the OpFor frowned, then shrugged slightly.
 "I would have flown through the steam cloud.
-By the time I would have arrived it would not have been substantial enough to significantly degrade flight characteristics, though the heat-transfer may have been unpleasant to bare."
+By the time I would have arrived it would not have been substantial enough to significantly degrade flight characteristics, though the heat-transfer may have been unpleasant."

-"I once saw a Warrior in an old Woodsman use his lasers to super-heat a geyser pool, causing it to erupt.
-Just in time for a pilot to crash a brand new Jengiz into a column of water at what was a very…terminal velocity," Atalanta said.
+"I once saw a Warrior in an old Woodsman use his lasers to super-heat a geyser pool causing it to erupt.
+His foe crashed a brand new Jengiz into a column of water at what was a very…terminal velocity," Atalanta said.

 "In this case however, you are correct—at least so far as the effects of flying through the steam are concerned.
-You would, however, between the steam and my ECM, have been effectively blind for at least a half-second, including time necessary for your sensors to recover and your canopy to clear, perhaps even longer.
+You would, however, between the steam and my ECM, have been effectively blind for at least a half-second.
+Include time necessary for your sensors to recover and your canopy to clear perhaps even longer.
 There are a great many things your enemies could do in a half-second, Tanis.
 Most of them would have unfortunate consequences for you.
 Remember that."